MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/inaccurate-vm-availability-during-vm-restart.md

 ## Symptoms

-Azure continues to report a VM as available during certain situations, such as an authorized user restarting the VM, or a crash that is initiated within the Guest OS and causes a VM restart.
+Azure inaccurately continues to report a VM as available during a few rare situations, such as an authorized user restarting the VM, or a crash that is initiated within the Guest OS and causes a VM restart.
 In these kinds of situations, the following things occur:

 - The [VM availability metric in Monitor](/azure/azure-monitor/vm/tutorial-monitor-vm-alert-availability?context=%2Fazure%2Fvirtual-machines%2Fcontext%2Fcontext#view-the-vm-availability-metric) continues to emit a value of **1**.
 This indicates that the VM is available.